interledger/rfcs/0029-loopback-transport/0029-loopback-transport.md

 The following flow describes how the sender's loopback transfer module ("LT module") interacts with the application layer protocol, the receiver, and the ILPv4 network.

-1. The loopback connection is established out of band.
+1. The loopback connection is established out of band (see also [discovery](#discovery)).
 For instance, the application layer protocol may allow the receiver to specify a [BTP/2.0](../0023-bilateral-transfer-protocol/0023-bilateral-transfer-protocol.md) URL for the sender to connect to.
 1. The sender's LT module is initialized with this open connection.
 1. The sender's LT module discovers the loopback address using [IL-DCP](https://github.com/interledgerjs/ilp-protocol-ildcp).
 1. The sender's application layer protocol tells the LT module to send a payment for a given source amount, and expiry time.